pkande/xs2a/doc/SPI_Developer_Guide.md

       * **contextdata**, **businessObject** and **aspspConsentData**

    * **requestAuthorisationCode**: This performs SCA depending on selected SCA method.
-To be use only with embedded Approach.
+To be used only with embedded Approach.
 This method return a positive or negative response as a part of SpiResponse.
 If the authentication method is unknow, then  empty SpiAuthorizationCoderesult should be returned.
 It contains following Data:

       * **contextdata**, **businessObject**, **aspspConsentData** and **authenticationMethodId** (Id of a chosen sca method)

-   In case of **Decoupled SCA Approach**, the method **startScaDecoupled** have to be implement: This method notifies a decoupled app about starting SCA.
+   In case of **Decoupled SCA Approach**, the method **startScaDecoupled** have to be implemented: This method notifies a decoupled app about starting SCA.
 AuthorisationId is provided to allow the app to access CMS.
 It returns a response object, containing a message from ASPSP to PSU, giving him instrctions regarding decoupled SCA starting.
 It contains the following data:

    * **contextdata**, **businessObject**, **aspspConsentData**, **authenticationMethodId** (for a decoupled SCA method within embedded approach)) and **authorisationId** (that is a unique identifier of authorisation process)